-The Headteacher has overall responsibility for the strategic planning and day-to-day delivery of SEND provision.
+The European Director of Education & Interim Executive Head has overall responsibility for the strategic planning and day-to-day delivery of SEND provision.

 18 Document Retention

 18.1 We are required to keep SEND documents for specified amounts of time in accordance with legislation, please see the Data Retention Policy for specific guidelines.